amethyst/amethyst/book/src/appendices/b_migration_notes/transform_api_changes.md

-# `Transform` API Changes
+# `TransformComponent` API Changes

-The names of several `Transform` methods have been changed in order to better reflect their actual function and reduce potential semantic confusion.
+The names of several `TransformComponent` methods have been changed in order to better reflect their actual function and reduce potential semantic confusion.
 Many of these changes are breaking and old projects will have to be updated.

 ## Summary

-* `Float` type has been added to wrap `f32` or `f64` for `Transform` coordinates.
+* `Float` type has been added to wrap `f32` or `f64` for `TransformComponent` coordinates.
-* `GlobalTransform` has been removed, and merged into `Transform`.
+* `GlobalTransform` has been removed, and merged into `TransformComponent`.
 * `set_*` translation methods have been renamed to `set_translation_*`
 * `*_local` transforms have been renamed to `append_*`.
 * `*_global` transforms have been renamed to `prepend_*`.